Lake Ohrid: Socio-economy

+The prehistoric pile-dwelling near Lin in Pogradec, Albania, is Europe's oldest of its kind, as confirmed by University of Bern specialists.
+Archaeologists from Albania and Switzerland have been excavating remains on the Ohrid Lake shore and underwater.
+This settlement, over 8,500 years old, developed agriculture 8,000–9,000 years ago, playing a key role in spreading farming practices across Europe.
+The Lin site predates similar Swiss sites by over 2,000 years.

 There are three cities on the lake's shores: Ohrid and Struga on the Macedonian side; and Pogradec in Albania.
 There are also several fishing villages, although tourism is now a more significant part of their income.
 The catchment area of the lake has a population of around 170,000 people, with 131,000 people living directly at the lake shore (43,000 in Albania and 88,000 in North Macedonia).
 The population in the catchment has increased by 100,000 people in the last half century, putting the lake's fragile ecosystem under pressure.

 The historic monuments, as well as the pristine lake environment, make the area around Lake Ohrid a prime site for tourism.
 In the 1980s, more than 200,000 national and international tourists went on a pilgrimage to the Macedonian lake side every year.
 During the Yugoslav crisis and particularly after the interethnic conflicts within North Macedonia in 2001, international tourism collapsed but has been slowly recovering.
-Even though many visitors are staying for a weekend only, tourism makes an important contribution to the local economy (~1 visitor/inhabitant).

-Historically, Lake Ohrid was close to a main highway of the Roman Empire, the Via Egnatia, from Durrës on the coast of Albania to Thessalonika and Constantinople (Istanbul), but now is a communications backwater.
+Even though many visitors are staying for a weekend only, tourism makes an important contribution to the local economy (~1 visitor/inhabitant).Historically, Lake Ohrid was close to a main highway of the Roman Empire, the Via Egnatia, from Durrës on the coast of Albania to Thessalonika and Constantinople (Istanbul), but now is a communications backwater.
 There is a minor road around the lake, with border crossings between Albania and North Macedonia.
 Religious monuments such as the Black Madonna south west of Struga and St Naum monastery are counterposed with ravages of war, such as the fortifications of the Macedonian Front across Galicica Mountain.